 As well as the discount, additional service charges may also apply.
 These additional service charges may include application fees, invoice processing fees, monthly fees, and termination fees, all of which can add up.

-In addition to service charges and discount fees, interest may also be applied to the value of the invoice.
+Along with service charges and discount fees, interest may also be applied to the value of the invoice.
 This will depend on how long the invoice remains unpaid.

 Receive our latest economic and insolvencies updates from our experts.